IgnacBrychta/SnakeWinForms/README.md

 ### Key Components
 1. **Snake Class:** Represents the snake in the game.
 Manages its movement, collision detection, and scoring.
 2. **GameDrawer Class:** Responsible for drawing game elements on the screen, including the snake, fruits, and game overlays.
-3. **CursorChange Class:** Configures custom cursor files for different game states.
+3. **CursorChange Class:** Configures custom cursor files, it's a great feature, trust me.

 ## Game Logic
 - The game starts with a snake composed of a specified number of segments.